 printf "\nPassword saved.\n"

--shides the password input, preventing it from being displayed on the screen.-pprovides a user-friendly prompt message.
+-shides the password input so the terminal never displays the characters.-pprovides a user-friendly prompt message.

 read -s -p "Enter your MySQL password: " mysql_pass